devuri/wp-env-app/README.md

 Here's an overview of the directory structure used:

-> You can also check out this basic version with unified directory structure [WordPress web app skeleton](https://github.com/devuri/wp-app-skeleton).
+> You can also check out the basic version with unified directory structure [WordPress web app skeleton](https://github.com/devuri/wp-app-skeleton).

 ```
 ├── public              # Web server root directory